waciumawanjohi/katacoda-scenarios/your-first-supply-chain/step1.md

 https://github.com/kontinue/hello-world
 </pre>

-### Apply the object
+# Apply the object

 Let's create the object in the repo:

 `kubectl apply -f example/manual-git-repo.yaml`{{execute}}

-### Observe the object
+# Observe the object

 The controller for the GitRepository resource is now reconciling the object.
 We want to get the status of the object once that reconciliation is done.

 `kubectl get gitrepository manual-git-repo -o yaml`{{execute}}

-Once we observe that the status includes the following, we'll know that the controller has completed its work:
+Once we observe that the status includes the following, we'll know that the controller has completed its work.
+If you don't see a status on the object, wait a few moments and rerun the kubectl get:

 ```yaml
   conditions: